Space-themed music: 20th century

+21st century

+In 2012, Van Halen's A Different Kind of Truth album was released, containing the song "Outta Space".
+Previously, the band's "Top of the World" music video, from 1991, featured footage from the first thirty years of NASA's human spaceflight programs.

 In 2016, Avenged Sevenfold released their album, The Stage, a concept album about space, the universe, the human race, and artificial intelligence.
 The song "Exist" contains a spoken word section written and performed by astrophysicist Neil deGrasse Tyson.

+On May 11, 2018 Arctic Monkeys released the album “Tranquility Base Hotel & Casino”.
+The album is a concept album based around a fictional hotel and casino built at Tranquility Base, the site of the 1969 Moon landing.

+To commemorate the 50th anniversary of the Apollo 11 Moon landing in 2019, Julianne Regan and Tim Bricheno of All About Eve, released a video and song called Pale Blue Earth.

+Sam Ryder's song "Space Man" placed second at the Eurovision Song Contest 2022, while representing the United Kingdom.
+The song's lyrics imagine the scenario of a lonely and homesick astronaut, in search of other life.

 Another band to use space as musical inspiration is the Christian "Astro-Rock" group Brave Saint Saturn, whose three albums, So Far from Home, The Light of Things Hoped For, and Anti-Meridian, form a trilogy that chronicles the journey of the fictional spaceship, the USS Gloria, on a trip to survey the moons of Saturn.
 The music uses space narratives, lingo, samples and quotes to portray the journey.

 Soundtracks for films and television shows about outer space

-Soundtracks of science fiction films and television and radio series often feature music associated with outer space, such as Star Wars, Star Trek, Doctor Who, The Hitchhiker's Guide to the Galaxy, Red Dwarf, The X-Files, and others.
+Soundtracks of science fiction films and television and radio series often feature music associated with outer space, such as Star Wars, Star Trek, Doctor Who, The Hitchhiker's Guide to the Galaxy, Red Dwarf, The X-Files, Flash Gordon and others.

 The theremin is an electronic musical instrument associated with a very eerie sound, which has led to its use in movie soundtracks such as those in The Day the Earth Stood Still.